m-doniec/electroblazor/README.md

 # electroblazor
-blazor with electron.net with auto-attach in vscode Before running for the first time make sure to do the following:
+## Blazor app with Electron.NET with auto-attach for debugging in VSCode
+Before running for the first time make sure to do the following:
 1. install nodejs
 2. install Electron.NET CLI